S-Abdelnabi/Fact-Saboteurs/kgat/readme.md

 - To run the attacks on KGAT you first need to compute the attacks, or use our already computed attacks in the [data](https://drive.google.com/drive/folders/1xbSzefjPm4Ii5WQSKX2C5wT5MydBkqcT?usp=sharing) directory.

 - The KGAT pipeline first runs the retrieval.
 Then the verification step.
+KGAT uses BERT base models, which can be found [here](https://oc.cs.uni-saarland.de/owncloud/index.php/s/FJW2sNrKXrqmtSe).

 <p align="center">
 <img src="https://github.com/S-Abdelnabi/Fact-Saboteurs/blob/main/kgat/attacks_flow.PNG" width="550">